 5. Reverse Crunch.

-- Lie on the floor on your back and hips bent at a 90-degree angle.
-Your feet point toward the ball holding the medicine ball with your knee.
-Position your hands on the side with your palms on the floor.
+- Lie on the floor with your back and hips bent at a 90-degree angle.

 This exercise is useful for developing endurance and strength.
 If you have a heavy medicine ball, this is an exercise to use it.